zombieCraig/DartRPG/memory-bank/activeContext.md

 1. Restructuring the Oracle functionality into a more modular architecture (completed)
 2. Restructuring the Move functionality into a more modular architecture (completed)
 3. Restructuring the Journal Entry Editor System into specialized components (completed)
-4. Planning for future restructuring of the Quest Management System
+4. Restructuring the Quest Management System into specialized components (completed)
 5. Planning for future restructuring of the Location Graph System
 6. Planning for future restructuring of the Character Management System
 7. Enhancing test coverage for restructured components